dwhenry/co-engine/README.md

 * the game can be played by 2-6 people
 * black and white tiles are interchangable - ie. black tiles are neither less than or greater than the corresponding white tiles with the same numeric value.

+## Warnings

+* Correctly selecting a visible tile will not advance the game.
+* Incorrectly selecting a visible tile will be counted as a incorrect guess.
+* Correctly selecting one of your own tiles will not advance the game, but will make that tile visible if guessed correctly.

 ## Contributing

 1. Fork it ( https://github.com/dwhenry/co-engine/fork )